 Be sure you have a good mattress.
 While you don’t need to spend thousands of dollars on a luxurious bed, being sure to have a mattress that supports and comforts your body will allow you to sleep better and take full advantage of its blessing.
 Research has shown memory foam to be good for your health but to find the best memory foam mattress you need do some research first.

 Avoid the television and computer before bed.
 It’s best to sit in a dimly lit room and read just before you go to sleep.

 Go to bed at the same time every night.
 It will help your body stay in touch with your circadian rhythms.

 Say your prayers.
 Just because you are drifting off to sleep doesn’t mean that you can abandon your faith.
 Praying just before bed will provide a peace of mind that enables more effective sleep.

 If the Archdiocese of Washington can do it, so can you.
 The Roman Catholic Church has now employed the use of drones for major public events, which leaves it generally open ended for world wide couples who are planning on tying the knot to consider flying one at their nuptials in order to photograph their wedding.
 It’s a God’s-eye view looking down on the day of your marriage, well as long as your pastor or local bishop is okay with it and you don’t take out a stained glass window.
 If you’re not sure what a drone really is then take a look over at DroneJedi where they talk about the best drones and quadcopters.

 There is nothing stopping this new trend from having more than just a person on the ground with a long lens in one hand and a camera in the other.
 Depending on the rate of your human shutter bug, your matrimonial ceremony drone may be a comparable videographer at about $1000, if you shop around.
-Your wedding video will reach new heights on social media, and be the envy of all those friends who didn’t think of it before you.
+Or perhaps you might hire a photobooth like those at Fototastic.
+With a drone, your wedding video will reach new heights on social media, and be the envy of all those friends who didn’t think of it before you.